 On June 30, the Council of the European Union adopted a recommendation on the gradual lifting of the restrictions on non-essential travel into the EU.
-Based on this recommendation, the EU member states can lift the travel restrictions from July 1 for residents of a limited number of countries.
+Based on this recommendation, the EU member states can lift the travel restrictions for residents of a limited number of countries.
 Currently, the following countries in the list (updated by the EU Council on July 30):

-This list will be reviewed and may be updated by the EU Council every two weeks.
+The list of countries is reviewed and may be updated by the EU Council every two weeks.
 Countries may be added to the list or removed from it based on the actual epidemiological situation.
 The recommendations describe the criteria to determine countries for which the travel restrictions should be lifted.
 The EU Council press releases with the recommendations and criteria are available on the official website of the EU Council:

-We are currently accepting reservations of new trips for July (for travelers from the EU countries, Schengen area countries, and the countries determined by the EU Council), August, September and October.
+We are currently accepting reservations of new trips for August, September and October.
 Until 20 days before the trip, the deposits are (1) fully refundable and (2) transferrable to a new date in the summer 2020 or to any date in the future if you choose to reschedule the trip.
 These booking terms apply regardless of whether the travel restrictions remain in force in Italy or in your country or in both countries.

 Same eased conditions apply to the reservations made before Covid-19 as to the new ones.
 Deposits are fully refundable and transferrable to new dates until 20 days before the trip.
 We contact our registered guests 25-30 days before the trip to have their trip reconfirmed.
 If you booked a trip and you already know you cannot travel, please contact us – you can choose between a full refund and rescheduling to a new date.